neuronupheaval/arduinotimer/README.md

 The software is licensed under Creative Commons CC BY 4.0 as described at: https://creativecommons.org/licenses/by/4.0/

+## Acknowledgement

+Thank you for your interest in the Arduino Timer!

+Special thanks to Selina, my mom, who encouraged me to finish this gift in time for her 70th birthday party.

 ## Required Material

 * Arduino Duemilanove, Diecimila, or Uno